Will-Griffiths-Ireland/Memoria/README.md

 * The game should, show the players existing achievements or awards
 * The game should, save any settings the player modifies
 * The game should, start muted and allow players to enable effects and music
+* The game should, allow the player to switch between light and dark theme